What does it mean to belong in a classroom, in a discipline, in a university?

 - Use reflective writing to normalize struggles.

-- Recognize the diversity of contributors to/members of the field.
+- Recognize the variety of people who have become contributors to/members of the field.

 - Move course assessments away from timed, high-stakes tests.
 Courses with design- or writing-based assignments, as well as low-stakes quizzes, tend to have more equitable outcomes.

-- Examine how you give feedback to students: To mitigate stereotype threat, critical feedback on assignments should emphasize:
+- Examine how you give feedback to students: Critical feedback on assignments should emphasize:

-- Be aware of and mitigate implicit bias.
+- Be aware of and mitigate cognitive bias.

 - Make space for students’ voices and experiences.